ASN Aircraft accident Beechcraft T-1A Jayhawk 91-0093 Biloxi-Keesler AFB, MS (BIX)

 MSN: TT-34

-Crew:Fatalities: 0 / Occupants: 2
+Fatalities:Fatalities: 0 / Occupants: 2

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:Biloxi-Keesler AFB, MS (BIX) ( United States of America)
+Location:Biloxi-Keesler AFB, MS (BIX) - United States of America

-Phase: Landing (LDG)
+Phase: Landing

 Nature:Military

-Departure airport:Del Rio-Laughlin AFB, TX (DLF/KDLF), United States of America
+Departure airport:Del Rio-Laughlin AFB, TX (DLF/KDLF)

-Destination airport:Biloxi-Keesler AFB, MS (BIX/KBIX), United States of America
+Destination airport:Biloxi-Keesler AFB, MS (BIX/KBIX)

 Narrative: